todogroup/awesome-ospo/README.md

 - [Licensed](https://github.com/github/licensed) - A Ruby gem to cache and verify the licenses of dependencies
 - [LicensePlist](https://github.com/mono0926/LicensePlist) - A command-line tool that automatically generates a Plist of all your dependencies, including files added manually(specified by YAML config file) or using Carthage or CocoaPods.

+## Localization and Internationalization

+- [zanata](https://github.com/zanata/zanata-platform) - Zanata is a web-based system for translators to translate documentation and software online using a web browser.

 # License

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](https://creativecommons.org/licenses/by-sa/4.0/) © Contributors 2016-2018